ska-telescope/ska-oso-pht-ui/docs/src/userGuide/UserIntroduction.rst

 ~~~~~~~~~~~~

-The Proposal Preparation Tool (PPT) allows you to prepare and submit a proposal to the Square Kilometer Array Observatory (SKAO).
+The Proposal Preparation Tool (PPT) allows you to prepare and submit a proposal to the Square Kilometer Array Observatory `(SKAO) <https://www.skao.int/en>`_.

 The PPT supports both light and dark modes and can be accessed at the top right corner of the application through the |icostatus| icon.